We don’t play the insurance game

 Occupational therapy is direct access in California and you do not need a referral to receive services.
 If you are using out-of-network benefits, it’s possible that your insurance company will ask for a referral from a physician.

-But why is out-of-network pelvic floor therapy better?
+Why is out-of-network pelvic floor therapy better?

 Pelvic floor therapy addresses a wide variety of symptoms that often aren't prioritized by insurance companies.
 Not accepting insurance means I can offer personalized, hour long sessions that focus entirely on you, your goals, and your symptoms.
 This allows me to treat all aspects of your health without being limited to just one body part or specific diagnosis due to insurance restrictions.
 In insurance-based practices, therapists often need to see multiple patients at once and you might be passed around between different therapists, assistants, and aids who don’t know you or your full story.
 It’s not their fault!
 It’s because insurance reimbursement rates are low and the system is failing everyone.

 In this cash-based model, we can work together to create a care plan that fits your schedule and budget.
 I respect your time and will never recommend more appointments than necessary to help you achieve your goals.
-With price transparency, you’ll never face unexpected bills due to insurance denials that can be very common in pelvic health.
+With price transparency, you’ll never get an unexpected bill due to insurance denials that can be very common in pelvic health.
 While paying out-of-pocket may seem like a bigger up-front investment, we’ve found that a lot of folks might actually pay less overall to work with cash-based providers.
 High co-pays, high deductibles, and treatment plans that expect therapy 2-3 times a week can make insurance-based services the less affordable option.
 With my expertise, your sessions will be efficient and highly-focused, so you’ll likely need fewer visits overall.

 If they ask for CPT codes, you can say: